A SHORT HISTORY OF WORLD WAR 2

 Stalingrad was a huge military defeat for the Germans but it was also a great psychological blow.
 Until then the Germans were amazingly successful but Stalingrad destroyed the myth of German invincibility.
 It also gave new hope to the conquered people of Europe.
 It was now obvious that Germany might lose the war.
 Meanwhile, the Russians attacked further north and they recaptured the cities of Kursk, Rostov, and Kharkov.
 However, the Germans then rallied and in March they recaptured Kharkov.

 If Hitler had any sense he would have made a compromise peace with the Russians and cut his losses.
 However Hitler was determined to try and regain the upper hand.
 On 5 July 1943 Operation Citadel was launched: German troops north and south of Kursk advanced to try and capture the city in a pincer movement.
 However the Russians were well prepared and by 12 July the German advance was at a standstill.
 The Russians then advanced and they gradually pushed the Germans back.
 On 23 August 1943 the Russians took Kharkov again.
 On 25 September they took Smolensk and 6 November 1943 Kiev.
 The Germans were increasingly outnumbered and their situation steadily deteriorated.

 Meanwhile on 10 July 1943 the Western Allies landed in Sicily.
 On 11 August the Germans began to evacuate to Italy.
 The last Germans left on 16 August 1943

 Meanwhile the allies had won the battle of the Atlantic.
 Following the entry of the USA into the war in December 1941 German U-boats had many new targets.
 However American participation in the war against them tipped the balance against the U-boats by the end of 1942.
-In March 1943 the war at sea temporarily slipped back in Germany’s favour and U-boats sank 482,000 tons of allied shipping.
+In March 1943 the war at sea temporarily slipped back in favour of Germany and U-boats sank 482,000 tons of allied shipping.
 However by May 1943 allied ships were destroying U-boats at such a rate that Donitz, their commander was forced to withdraw them from the Atlantic.